Radeon Pro: Radeon Pro Duo (2016)

 The first card to be released under the Radeon Pro name was the dual GPU Radeon Pro Duo in April 2016.
 The card features 2 liquid cooled R9 Nano cores & was marketed strongly for both the running and creation of virtual reality content with the slogan "For Gamers Who Create and Creators Who Game".
 The aesthetics and marketing of the Pro Duo follow that of the rest of the Fury products in the 300 series.

 Radeon Pro Duo (2017)

 In April 2017 AMD announced a new version of the Radeon Pro Duo for release the following month.
 The newer version of the Pro Duo utilizes dual GPUs from the Polaris architecture, using the same GPUs as in the WX7100.
-While this results a smaller number of compute units and lower theoretical performance, it allows for the inclusion of 32 GB GDDR5 SDRAM and a lower board power.
+While this results in a smaller number of compute units and lower theoretical performance, it allows for the inclusion of 32 GB GDDR5 SDRAM and a lower board power.